The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 It is a useful feature of the way that credit markets seem to work that, roughly, spreads vary in geometric progression across the linear rating scale

-This is helpful because when we come to fit to data we cannot have dozens of parameters: a reasonable number is between five and ten.
-We suggest the following, which uses seven:
+This is helpful because when we come to fit to data we cannot have dozens of parameters.
+This extension of the previous model uses twelve and we suggest that no more be used:

-\begin{itemize} \item Short- and long-term forward hazard rates $a,b$ for rating AA (=3) \item Short- and long-term forward hazard rates $a,b$ for rating BBB (=9) \item Short- and long-term forward hazard rates $a,b$ for rating B (=15) \item Shape parameter $c$, assumed equal across all ratings \end{itemize} This allows us to capture global movements of all curves up and down, steepening/flattening, and compression (i.e.\ high yield spreads decrease and investment grade increase) or decompression.
-In between these three ratings, we use logarithmic interpolation; outside, we use logarithmic extrapolation.
+\begin{itemize} \item Forward hazard rates $a,b,c$ for rating A (=6) \item Forward hazard rates $a,b,c$ for rating BBB (=9) \item Forward hazard rates $a,b,c$ for rating BB (=12) \item Forward hazard rates $a,b,c$ for rating B (=15) \item (Scale parameter $\gamma$, assumed equal across all ratings, which can probably be fixed). \end{itemize} This allows us to capture a wide variety of shapes and also, through their time variation, the global movements of all curves up and down, steepening/flattening, and compression (i.e.\ high yield spreads decrease and investment grade increase) or decompression.
+In between these four ratings, we use logarithmic interpolation; outside, we use logarithmic extrapolation.

+It is a sensible precaution to force a minimum spacing on the parameter set across ratings, in the sense that $a_\textrm{BBB} / a_\textrm{A} > $ some number $>1$, and similarly with $b,c$ and with the other ratings.
+This ensures that the curves cannot cross, and provides stability to the calibration procedure when there are not many bonds.

 How much dispersion is there when we fit the curves?
 It is indeed naive to suppose that bonds will line up nicely with their appropriate rating curves, but is the deviation quite small, or does a plot of spread vs maturity, using different colours for different ratings, look more like a swarm of multicoloured bees emerging from a hive?
 Those with market experience will be more likely to take the latter view, and indeed this is close to reality.
 The same point was made in relation to risk-neutral calibration of credit migration models, in \cite{Martin21a}.
 See Figure~\ref{fig:miningb+c} for the mining sector; other sectors are similar.